ryanduchin/music-video-collector/README.md

 ## Next actions and list of questions
 O1 * user show view

+O2 * heroku

-O3  + need to add 'delete post' button to posts and playlists
+O4  + need to add 'delete post' button to posts and playlists
     *** how do I fetch userPlaylists/userPosts correctly? (form.js this.collection?)
     modal _addPosts is not showing options for userPlaylists -> needed to fetch in navbar initialize